 How a Concert Review Ended Cream

-In the spring of 1968, Cream were sitting on top of the world.
-The power trio -- made up of guitarist Eric Clapton, bassist Jack Bruce and drummer Ginger Baker -- had followed up its 1966 debut, Fresh Cream, with Disraeli Gears, which hit the Top 10 in both the U.K. and U.S. in 1967.
+Cream were sitting on top of the world in the spring of 1968.
+The power trio had followed up their 1966 debut, Fresh Cream, with Disraeli Gears, which hit the Top 10 in both the U.K. and U.S. in 1967.

 Cream’s rise to stardom changed the lives of all three musicians, but especially Clapton, whose fiery licks on John Mayall’s 1966 album Blues Breakers With Eric Clapton sparked the catchphrase "Clapton Is God," which fans took to spray-painting on U.K. walls.
 This adulation, Clapton later conceded, soon went to his head.
 "My vanity was incredibly boosted by that ‘God’ thing," Clapton told biographer Ray Coleman in Clapton!
 "I didn’t think there was anyone around at that time doing what I was doing ...
 I was very confident.
 I didn’t think there was anybody as good."